THE ESSENTIAL SEOUL GUIDE

 We are big fans of makgeolli (Korean fermented rice wine).
-Our favourite place to try different kinds while munching on delicious Korean food is Damotori h (다모토리 ㅎ) in Haebangchon (HBC), near Itaewon.
+Our favourite place in Seoul to try different kinds while munching on delicious Korean food is Damotori h (다모토리 ㅎ) in Haebangchon (HBC), near Itaewon.
 It’s a small, dark place with an extensive makgeolli menu and excellent food.
 You can order a sampler for ₩3000 and try 5 different varieties of makgeolli.
 Then, simply choose a bottle of your favourite if you want to drink more!

 The makgeolli sampler at Damotori h